 Asana is an excellent project management software solution for teamwork projects.
 It allows users and administrators to track project progress from a simple project dashboard with an attractive user interface.

 Asana allows users to manage multiple projects from one location.
-It also features a robust task management system that can be viewed in a number of ways.
+It also features a robust task management system that can be viewed in several ways.

 The company offers a free version for businesses that are just getting started.

-Users are able to customize the layout, colors, and other design aspects to suit their particular work style and preferences.
+Users can customize the layout, colors, and other design aspects to suit their particular work style and preferences.

 The software can be integrated with a variety of files and apps which makes it really collaborative.
 These collaborations include Microsoft Teams, Slack, Google Drive, and Dropbox.

-Asana can appeal to new users by creating an intuitive interface that is simplified for people who are new to project management software.
+Asana can appeal to new users by creating an intuitive interface that is simplified for people new to project management software.

 The company can appeal to more experienced remote teams by offering advanced project management features for business operations, such as project cost tracking and resource scheduling.

-Adding the ability to assign more than one person to tasks will help team communication channels and tracking project progress.
+Adding the ability to assign more than one person to tasks will help team communication channels and track project progress.

 The company’s biggest threats are competition.
 Top Asana alternatives compete fiercely for market share with small teams and those who need complex project management.